ksuarz/config-files/README.md

 ============
 A place for configuration files and settings.

-To automatically install all of the files, just type
+To automatically install all of the files, just do

-    $ make install
+    $ ./install.sh

-and this will create all of the required symbolic links in your home directory.
+and this will install the files to your home directory.